To be a recognized student organization at UNC, groups must submit new chartering information, complete with signatures, every year.

 - Advisors may not authorize any of the group’s expenditures.

 A. If the prospective groups have met all Student Senate qualifications, the following items must be completed in accordance with instructions provided on the chartering packet and submitted to the Student Trustee.

 B. Club Constitution: Student Senate and UNC do not allow University institutions for clandestine purposes; therefore, each organization must include information in the Constitution concerning the following:

 - A clear mission statement outlining the organization's goals and objectives.

 - Parameters of membership requirements (if any).

-- A list of offices and the duties of those offices.
+- A list of officers and the duties of those officers.
 Terms of selection and removal must be included.